GeorgeLifinRell/pestcontrol-html/README.md

 ## How to run the web app

-- You must have the necessary models which determines the pests.
+- You must have the necessary models in the << /models >> directory which determines the pests.
-- Also have the recommendation system out of the model.
+- Create an empty << /images >> directory to hold all the images uploaded by the user.
+- `Pesticide_Firebase_Service_Account.json` is required to enable the firebase sdk

 << python app.py >> to run the flask app